 Types of VPNs

-Best for: Encrypting online activity and concealing a user’s geographical location on a personal device
+Best for: Encrypting personal data online and hiding your geographic location on a personal device

-Best for: Connecting remote employees to a company’s internal network
+Best for: Connecting remote employees to a company’s private network

 Best for: Combining two separate company networks to create one secure network